brutuscat2/BrutusPanel/README.md

 Demo located at http://route1.sb-network.net/panel

+THIS IS NOT RECOMMENDED FOR USE DUE TO NO PASSWORD HASHING YET.

 Installation: <br />
 1. Install RemoteToolKit <br />
 2. Install our RTK module into the modules folder of RemoteToolKit <br />